Cardiovascular diseases statistics

-Among the EU Member States for which data are available (no data for Greece), the average length of a hospital stay for those treated for a disease of the circulatory system generally fell between 2011 and 2016; the largest reduction — 4.4 fewer days in hospital — was recorded in Finland, while reductions of 1.4 days were recorded for Czechia, Ireland and Croatia.
-By contrast, the average time spent in hospital rose by 0.6 days in Portugal (2011-2015), by 0.5 days in Spain and 0.4 days in Hungary (2011-2015) and Luxembourg, with smaller increases in Hungary, Luxembourg (2013-2016), Cyprus, Austria, Slovenia, Poland, Italy and Estonia (2018 data); these were the only Member States to record an increase in the average time spent in hospital by those treated for diseases of the circulatory system.
+Among the EU Member States for which data are available (no recent data for Greece), the average length of a hospital stay for those treated for a disease of the circulatory system generally fell between 2012 and 2017; the largest reduction — 4.8 fewer days in hospital — was recorded in Finland, while a reduction of 1.7 days was recorded for Czechia.
+By contrast, the average time spent in hospital rose by 1.1 days in Spain, by 0.6 days in Austria and 0.5 days in Portugal (2012-2015), with smaller increases in Hungary, Luxembourg (2013-2016), Cyprus, Austria, Slovenia, Poland, Italy and Estonia (2018 data); these were the only Member States to record an increase in the average time spent in hospital by those treated for diseases of the circulatory system.

 The remainder of Table 3 provides a more detailed analysis of the average length of hospital stays for in-patients treated for four different types of circulatory disease.
 On average, in-patients with cerebrovascular diseases (codes I60-I69) spent the highest number of days in hospital, followed by those treated for heart failure (code I50) or atherosclerosis (code I70).

 Transluminal coronary angioplasty was the most common form of intervention for patients treated for cardiovascular diseases

 Table 4 provides an overview of the rates (number of surgical operations and procedures conducted in hospitals per 100 000 inhabitants) for those treated for cardiovascular diseases.
 By far the most common was transluminal coronary angioplasty, a non-surgical procedure used to treat coronary arteries that have been narrowed, by feeding a deflated balloon through blood vessels until it reaches the site of the blockage before inflating the balloon to open up the artery (allowing blood to flow normally).